 “We pursued Rob knowing that he could elevate our team to the next level,” Cradock said.
 “He brings things to the table a lot of things that our staff was not as strong in and I think he will help everyone involved with our program.”

 Bellamy is certified for personal training and performance enhancement through the National Academy of Sports Medicine (NASM).

 The Columbia, Md. native went north for college and swam for four years at the University of Massachusetts – Amherst (UMASS) where he served as captain during his junior season.
 His times in the 500-yd.
 (4:34.78) and 200-yd. free (1:40.61) still rank seventh and ninth, respectively, in school history.
 In 2009, while swimming under coach Gibeau and Cradock, Bellamy qualified for the USA Swimming National Championship meet in 50 meter free (24.19) and 100 meter free (52.24).

-Bellamy, who currently resides in his hometown, graduated from UMASS with a Bachelor’s degree in Hospitality and Tourism Management in 2003.
+Bellamy, who currently resides in Baltimore, Md., graduated from UMass with a Bachelor’s degree in Hospitality and Tourism Management in 2003.